Pablo Mones

 Publications and Honors

 I have published articles on genetics and translation in peer-reviewed international journals.
-My academic output can be consulted through specialist profiles such as ORCID, Google Scholar, and the Virtual Health Library (BVS).
 I am a co-author of a research paper in medical genetics that received the 1992 National Grand Prize in Medicine, awarded by the Ministry of Education and Culture and the National Academy of Medicine.

 Methodology and Quality